apu52/METAVERSE/.github/ISSUE_TEMPLATE/add-new-project.md

 ---
-name: Add new Project
+Name: Add new Project
-about: Add your New Front-end projects in this template
+About: Add your New Front-end projects in this template
-title: ''
+Title: ''
-labels: good first issue, New project
+Labels: good first issue, New project
-assignees: ''
+Assignees: ''

 ---